aahilgert/term_project_360420_w2019_section03-Ayestas/report/KNIGHTSTOURREPORT.md

 In order to prove that decision problem is in NP-Complete, one must show that its solution validator runs in polynomial time versus the complexity of the specific problem.
 In the case of the knight's tour, the validating mechanism must function in poly(n) time, where n is the number of spaces (inputs) on the defined chessboard.
 Additionally, one must prove that the decision problem harder or as hard as all NP problems.
 This is a difficult task, thus this must be proved against an already existing NP-complete problem, rather than against all existing NP problems.

-The chosen NP-Complete problem is the traveling salesman.
+The chosen NP-Complete problem is the traveling salesman (Jones & Adamatzky, 2014).
 This problem is in NP-complete, and has a run time in exponential time.
 Thus, if the knight's tour algorithm also runs in exponential (or plus) time, it is in NP-Hard.

 ![Run Times](RunTimeGraph.jpg)